hacktoon/sitegen/README.md

     content
     My page content

-This will make Infiniscribe search for a file named **article.tpl** in templates folder.
+This will make Sitegen search for a file named **article.tpl** in templates folder.
 The template property is inherited by its children, so you don't have to manually configure each subpage under a common page.
 Defining new variables is as simple as that.
 Just add any new definition to your *page* file...

     author = Bob